ewpeng/PKUGalaxies20/README.md

 **Schedule**

-This class meets every Tuesday, 1:30-4pm.
-There will be no class on September 27, October 4 (National Day holiday), October 11, and November 29.
+This class meets every Tuesday, 1:30-4pm, except where noted differently on the schedule.